dzikrisyairozi/snapwiz-supabase-email-sender/README.md

 ## Logging

-The script logs its activities to the console.
-You can adjust the logging level in the `logging.basicConfig()` call if needed.
+The script logs its activities to the console and creates log files in the `/log` directory.
+Each log file contains up to 100 sent emails and is named with a timestamp (e.g., `sent_emails_20230515_120000.log`).
+These log files are used to track progress and allow the script to resume from where it left off if interrupted.

+## Error Handling

+The script includes error handling for common issues such as SMTP authentication failures and connection problems.
+If an error occurs, it will be logged, and the script will attempt to continue with the next email.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.